-Read the complete review on The Prog Report.
+Read the full reviews on The Prog Report and Sonic Perspectives.

 Click on the following link for a complete list of bands that have played for the NewEARS Art Rock Series

 With "a voice for the gods that can transport listeners to other realms" (Boston Globe), Mary Fahl is an expressive, emotional singer/songwriter who first achieved fame as lead singer and co-founder of the mid-1990s NYC- based chamber-pop group October Project.
 Her album "Winter Songs and Carols" won a 2020 Independent Music Award.